slin96/master-thesis/mistique/README.md

     - DNN: Representations produced by every layer

 ## Problem Formulation
-- Speeding up diagnostic queries by intelligently choosing: when to re-run a model **vs** (store and) read an intermediate and in turn minimising the cost of storing intermediates
+- Speeding up diagnostic queries by intelligently choosing: when to re-run a model **vs.** (store and) read an intermediate and in turn minimizing the cost of storing intermediates